 Static communication: Intranet solution or a social intranet solution

 Company-wide emails or reply-to-alls may no longer be the best way to mass communicate information, it doesn’t mean that static information has no place.
 A secure, internal place for company information such as market developments, competitor information, HR forms, onboarding information and IT requests is an asset that any scaling company needs – particularly as the complexity of the company grows with its size.
 Of course, it isn’t limited to just that, whatever is relevant for your company’s employees can be housed there.
 See it as your own private website.
-If you want to spice things up a little and get employees to talk to each other around the context of work, while also getting to know each other better, consider an intranet solution that integrates Enterprise Social Network (ESN) features.
+If you want to spice things up a little and get employees to talk to each other around the context of work, while also getting to know each other better, consider a social intranet solution that integrates Enterprise Social Network (ESN) features.
 Cutting-edge vendors will offer this as a true bang-for-the-buck solution, far more than a separate intranet or ESN.

 Project management: Asana